 Where possible we want to ensure that our prices are relevant to your business.
 To help us to do this please provide as much feedback as you can detailing where the ICIS prices are relevant and where greater relevance could be achieved.
-For example, if you believe we are not reporting an important number or are reporting at the wrong level of granularity, please provide them in your response.
+For example if you believe we are not reporting an important number or are reporting at the wrong level of granularity, please provide the details here.